 Ahhh Albanian beaches!
 Think the waters of the Caribbean Islands but the tourist levels of..well, Albania.
 Which is not very high.
 In September we had the beaches to ourselves and some of them are simply stunning.
 I think the picture says it all.

 We liked the ones around Himara the best but pretty much the entire coast guarantees the good stuff!
+If you're staying in Himara have a look at Himara Hostel for budget double and dorm rooms.
+Or Bourbos Rooms if you prefer an apartment.

 Recommended time: 2-3 days